Egypt's ex-president Mursi buried in Cairo, Islamists mourn

 Yemeni Nobel Prize winner Tawakkol Karman said: “I mourn, for myself and all the free people of the world, the death of great striver in the path of freedom great president Mohamed Mursi ....
 President Mursi has gone and Sisi, one of the curses that befell Egypt, has remained.”

-Egyptian-born leading Muslim Brotherhood cleric Sheikh Youssef al-Qaradawi issued a statement mourning Mursi from his exile in Qatar where his presence has infuriated both Egypt and its Sunni Gulf allies.
+Egyptian-born leading Muslim Brotherhood cleric Sheikh Youssef al-Qaradawi issued a statement mourning Mursi from his exile in Qatar, where his presence has infuriated both Egypt and its Sunni Gulf allies.

-Reporting By Ali Abdelaty, Lilian Wagdy, Ahmed Tolba and Babak Dehghanpisheh; Writing by Aidan Lewis and Sami Aboudi; Editing by Samia Nakhoul and Andrew Heavens
+Reporting Amina Ismail, Ali Abdelaty, Lilian Wagdy, Ahmed Tolba, and Babak Dehghanpisheh; Writing by Aidan Lewis and Sami Aboudi; Editing by Samia Nakhoul and Andrew Heavens